Wine Collecting

 best bordeaux wine regions

-Bordeaux is a region but it's not really a single category.
-The Médoc, Saint-Émilion, Pomerol, Sauternes, Pessac-Léognan, and the broader Bordeaux Supérieur appellations each tell a different story about what serious Bordeaux can be, and the sub-regions that anchor the most active collector buying patterns in 2026 reflect an evolution in how the global Bordeaux conversation has shifted over the past five years.
-The First Growths still anchor the top of the calendar; the Pomerol icons still command the steepest per-bottle clearing prices; but the Super-Seconds, the Saint-Émilion grand cru classés, and the broader Right Bank tier have absorbed a meaningful share of the demand previously concentrated at the very top.
+Bordeaux is a region but it isn't really a single category.
+The Médoc, Saint-Émilion, Pomerol, Sauternes, Pessac-Léognan, and the broader Bordeaux Supérieur appellations each tell a different story about what serious Bordeaux can be.
+The sub-regions anchoring the most active collector buying patterns in 2026 reflect an evolution in how the global Bordeaux conversation has shifted over the past five years.

 This is our editorial read on the Bordeaux sub-regions defining serious collector behaviour in 2026.